tgaff/angular_style_guide/README.md

 Use `mapController` rather than `map`.
 Use `phoneService` rather than `phone`

-### Use camel case for controllers, directives, etc.
+### Use DromedaryCase for controllers, directives, etc.

 Some style guides use DromedaryCase or UpperCamelCase such as `DoAwesomeController`.
 This is primarily in preparation for ES6 and classes.
-Students can use the syntax they're already used to.
+While not absolutely necessary, consistency is clearer.

 Avoid:
 ```
+function libraryController() { }
-function LibraryController() { }
+function authorDirective() { }
 ```

 Prefer:
 ```
+function LibraryController() { }
-function libraryController() { }
+function AuthorDirective() { }
 ```

 ### use long-form names for controllers and other components

 Use `mapController` not `mapCtrl`.